Zinniemeg/Programming-for-Problem-Solving/README.md

-This repository titled programming for problem solving contains python Programming projects ranging from beginner to advanced level.
+This repository titled programming for problem solving contains python programming projects ranging from beginner to advanced level.